 Your gift will help:

-2) Generate connections with many of the countless Buddhist Centers worldwide using our “Eyes and Ears.”
+1) Generate connections with many of the countless Buddhist Centers in the United States and other Western countries using our “Eyes and Ears.”
 This program evaluates these Centers and then comes up with a plan of how to best support them in lessening their use of animals and animal products.

-3) Enable our Buddhist teachers, monastic and lay, to travel and give teachings on cruelty-free eating to their large group of followers.
-The Venerable Thich Thanh Huan, a Vietnamese monk and a leader of the powerful Vietnamese Buddhist Sangha which has tens of millions of members, will visit the US as DVA’s guest from June 23 to July 3, 2017 to advocate for animals and to plan the campaign targeting his home country which will be directed by DVA.
+4) Enable our Buddhist teachers, monastic and lay, to travel and give teachings on cruelty-free eating to their large group of followers.
+The Venerable Thich Thanh Huan, a Vietnamese monk and a leader of the powerful Vietnamese Buddhist Sangha, which has tens of millions of members, visited the US as DVA’s guest from June 23 to July 3, 2017 to advocate for animals and to plan the campaign targeting his home country which will be directed by DVA.

-6) Help DVA host the second Asian Buddhist Animal Advocacy Conference on October 26, 2017 in Colombo, Sri Lanka which will feature as speakers renowned Buddhists and Animal Rights activists and will covered on national television.
+8) Help DVA host the second Asian Buddhist Animal Rights Conference on October 26, 2017 in Colombo, Sri Lanka which will feature renowned Buddhists and Animal Rights activists as speakers and will be covered on national television.

 We understand that much of our work needs to be done in Asia where over 98% of the approximately one billion Buddhists live and where seven of our Chapters are located.
 Since the overwhelming majority of Buddhists live in Asia, the overwhelming majority of the animals killed to feed and clothe them live in Asia.
 If we don’t do this work in Asia who will?